 Looking for deep, rich butterscotch flavor in your butterscotch cheesecake?
 Stick with me, because I’m going to teach you how!
+And as a bonus, it happens to be gluten free.

 We are talking deeply rich butterscotch cheesecake batter baked up and then topped with a beautiful brown sugar Swiss meringue.
 The butterscotch goodness doesn’t get much better than that!